Just a little about us.

-Meet the owners, David and Liz Drake; they will personally handle your asset liquidation professionally and ethically.
+Meet the owners, David and Liz Drake; they will personally handle your assets professionally and ethically.
 Our mission is to provide transparency to buyers and sellers.
 This marketing team has over 35 years of auction marketing experience.
 David and Liz recently completed a three-year education course, Texas Certified Auction Professionals.
 Believing education brings value to our company and keeps us competitive in today’s marketplace is what we are about.
 We have the marketing team structure of a small local Mom & Pop shop.

 - Principal Lead Auctioneer

 - FFL License Holder Type 01 Dealer in Firearms

 Elizabeth Monteson Drake, CAI, ATS, GPPA, TCAP TAL#16596